fullstorydev/semgrep-rules/README.md

 We are continually refining these rules and adding new ones to improve their effectiveness in finding code bugs that could result in security flaws.

+_Note:_ The setup of this repository was in paert inspired by other semgrep repos which we have contributed in the past, including [Semgrep's own repo of rules](https://github.com/semgrep/semgrep-rules) as well as [Trail of Bits' Semgrep repo](https://github.com/trailofbits/semgrep-rules).

 ### Testing

 You can run tests locally with: